Nityant17/Cybersec-Stuff/picoCTF/Forensics.md

 - step 2

-I tried really hard to find an online SSTV decoder but was unable to find one ultimatley i downloaded a mobile app which had the decoder and played the audio on my laptop and let the app do the magic while my ears bled, and thus i got the picture with the flag!!!
+I tried really hard to find an online SSTV decoder but was unable to find one ultimatley i downloaded a mobile app which had the decoder and played the audio on my laptop, set RX as scottie 1 and let the app do the magic while my ears bled, and thus i got the picture with the flag!!!

 ![WhatsApp Image 2024-11-08 at 02 04 23_5f89e5d6](https://github.com/user-attachments/assets/a00ebe72-ed09-4190-ba67-db14464d8aa1)